isomerpages/govtech-corp/_products-and-services/For Government Agencies/Digital Standards and Guides.md

 <h2>Shaping a positive, consistent digital experience through digital standards and guides</h2>
 <p>Singapore's Digital Government vision of “digital to the core, and serves
 with heart” brings digitalisation together with user-centricity and empathy.
-Government agencies are continuously identifying opportunities to improve citizens' lives through digital technologies and services.</p>
+Singapore's repertoire of digital government services is always expanding, as our sister Government agencies are continuously identifying opportunities to improve citizens' lives through digital technologies and services.</p>
-<p>To ensure that these digital services are easy to use, seamless and relevant
+<p>To ensure that the new offerings provide a user experience that's consistent
-to citizens and businesses, we have developed the Digital Service Standards (DSS).</p>
+with their predecessors' – one that's secure, safe and efficient.
+To ensure that these digital services are easy to use, seamless and relevant to citizens and businesses, we have developed – we have come up with the Digital Service Standards (DSS).</p>
 <h3>3 principles of the Digital Service Standards</h3>
 <p></p>
 <div class="isomer-image-wrapper">